This is a running stream of COVID-19 updates. It was last updated on Nov. 8, 2021 at 8:30am.

 - Iredell Statesville Schools: Masks Required.

-- Union Academy, a k-12 charter school in Monroe, will now have a mask mandate after one week of classes with unmasked students brought 14 COVID-19 cases and led to 150 students and staffers being quarantined (WFAE).
+- Union Academy, a K-12 charter school in Monroe, will now have a mask mandate after one week of classes with unmasked students brought 14 COVID-19 cases and led to 150 students and staffers being quarantined (WFAE).

-- Union County Public Schools: Masks still optional, after several heated debates.
+- Union County Public Schools: Masks optional.

-- Rowan-Salisbury Schools: Masks required.
+- Rowan-Salisbury Schools: Masks optional.